amplitude/amplitude-docs/content/collections/session-replay/en/manage-privacy-settings-for-session-replay.md

 |SDK settings |	UNMASK | | MASK |
 |End results | MASK | UNMASK | MASK |

+{{partial:admonition type="note" heading="Remote configuration"}}
+If remote configuration is enabled, and fails to load, Session Replay doesn't capture any sessions.
+This ensures that Amplitude respects any privacy settings you define in the Admin interface, and you don't accidentally capture sensitive data.
+{{/partial:admonition}}

 ### CSS selectors

 Session Replay's configuration supports many types of [CSS Selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
 Specify an element tag (`h1` or `textarea`), a class name (`.hidden`) or a data attribute.

 Data attributes may be useful if your class names change often due to hashing.
 To use  data attributes, add a custom attribute like `data-amp-unmask` or `data-amp-mask` to any HTML element.
 For example, `<textarea data-amp-unmask></textarea>`, then enclose the attribute in square brackets when you specify the selector, `[data-amp-unmask]`.